Migration guide for v1 to v2

 Access to the native event.node.{req,res} is only available when running server in Node.js runtime.

-event.web is renamed to event.req (instance of web Response).
+event.web is renamed to event.req (instance of web Request).

 Response Handling